s-light/LEDBoard_4x4_16bit/README.md

 1. GND

-for the power there are 3x2pin 2,54mm connector positions. so you could daisychange power also - but be aware the pcb-traces can handle an absolute maximum of 3,5A.
-So i would recomend only 1 or maximum 2 daisychangend boards.
+for the power there are 3x2pin 2,54mm connector positions. so you could daisy-chain power also - but be aware the pcb-traces can handle an absolute maximum of 3,5A.
+So i would recommend only 1 or maximum 2 daisy-chained boards.

 ## KiCad Version
 ```text